 How to Switch between Horde and Roundcube

-When you first login to your email account using the webmail link you will see a default page to choose your default webmail application.
+When you first log in to your email account using the webmail link you will see a default page to choose your default webmail application.
 You will be able to choose either Horde or Roundcube.
 However, if you have selected an application, then you may wonder how to switch to the other application.
-We’ll show you few ways to move between the different webmail clients.
+We’ll show you a few ways to move between the different webmail clients.

 - Login to your Webmail interface.

 - In the top right corner click on the drop-down arrow next to your email address.
 You will see this option regardless of the webmail client selected.

 - At the top of the list, you will see the option for Horde or Roundcube.
 Select the webmail client that you wish to use.

 This will bring you to the webmail client of your choice.